awslabs/iot-application/deploymentguide/README.md

    * This can happen if there is a circular dependency.
 This can be caused by the `yarn.lock` file, which keeps track of dependency versions, having an issue.
 Try deleting `yarn.lock` and running `yarn install` again to re-install the dependencies and fix the issue.

 ##### Updating a specific stack
-Most of the time you can use `yarn workspace cdk cdk deploy --all`, but if you wish to specify a stack name, use the --context (-c) option, as shown in the following example.
+Most of the time you can use `yarn deploy`, but if you wish to specify a stack name, use the --context (-c) option, as shown in the following example.

 ```sh
 yarn workspace cdk cdk deploy -c stackName=my-stack-name